mabel-dev/tarchia/README.md

 Pruning is only effective for columns that are sorted, or nearly sorted, or columns with values that appear for limited periods of time.
 Attempting to prune on a column like Gender which has very few, highly recurrant values, is likely to be a waste of effort, pruning on dates when working with log entries, is likely to be quite effective.

 It's intended that indexes will operate at a leaf manifest level, providing a balance between too many indexes (one per blob) and too few indexes (one per dataset).
 This is still to be worked through.

+## Git-Like Semantics

+`init`: Initialize a new dataset.
+`add`: Stage changes to be included in the next commit.
+`commit`: Save the staged changes to the dataset.
+`branch`: Create a new branch of the dataset.
+`push`: Send committed changes to dataset.
+`fork`: Create a copy of a dataset.

 ## API Definition